 What Increases the Amount of Risk on a Project?

-There are a number of factors that come into play when it comes to predicting the amount of exposure your project has to risk.
+There are a number of factors that come into play when it comes to planning for the amount of exposure your project has to risk.
 For example a risk management assessment should consider:

 - New Technology– If the project you are managing uses a new form of technology then there is a greater amount of risk that can surface on your project.
 New technology is great.
 New technology can reduce the amount of time it takes to do something, reduce the number of people that may need to work on a project, or automate previously manual tasks.
 New technology is even better once all the bugs are ironed out.
 If your company has an “early adopter” mindset and you are first in line to try something new, then you can anticipate a greater need for information risk management.